nubesurrealista/Kumo/README.md

 **What the hell does Kumo mean?**
 - It means Cloud (雲) in Japanese.
 The kanji is a phono-semantic compound: the top part (雨) represents rain and the bottom (云) is the ancient glyph for cloud, symbolizing something that "revolves" or "moves" freely.
 My username in Spanish is Nube, Nube is Cloud, so, yep, Kumo is a reference to my online username, but also to what I want this project to be: something that, like a cloud, is free to change shape, adapt, and move at its own pace without being anchored to a single spot.

 ---

+## Disclaimer

+The developer(s) of this application does not have any affiliation with the content providers available, and this application hosts zero content.

+---

 ## Fingerprint & Trust